 I always preach that art is best viewed in person, but I understand that this isn’t always possible.
 Due to finances, scheduling, geography, or many other factors, it might not be easy for you to enjoy artwork up close.
 So, here are some alternatives.
 Like the in-person suggestions I made in my last post, all of these art-viewing experiences are 100% free.
+Also on this list are lots of places where you can learn about art online – books, podcasts, articles, and more – all for free.

 - the-athenaeum.org contains (at the time of writing) over 250,000 images of artwork from all around the world.
 It’s possible to sort by artist, medium, subject, and several other criteria.

-- Google Arts & Culture has partnered with major museums and other cultural institutions around the world to offer images, museum walkthroughs, and other educational features.
+- Google Arts & Culture has partnered with major museums and other cultural institutions around the world to offer images, museum walkthroughs, online exhibitions, and other educational features.
 You can sort, explore, and even create your own virtual collection.
 There’s also an app.

 - ArtUK is a massive project aiming to catalogue all the artwork in the entire United Kingdom.
 At the time of writing, it includes over 200,000 paintings freely viewable online.
 According to the website, many of the works live in museum storage, which means that ArtUK is the only place the public can see them.